digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 My background: phd, publications, postdoc and phd seminar, guy pare: mentor and SE, colrev, jit award

+{: .info }
+> Why focus on literature review?
+(My family often asks me... / when will I do "real" research?)

 ## Why literature reviews are exciting (I)

 This slide is more on how LRs help us to react to rising demands (the next more on active contributions)